 This will involve the use of physical intervention/reasonable force when there is an immediate risk to pupils, staff or risk of significant damage to property.
-All such incidents will be recorded on the Record of Restraint/Physical Intervention Form.
+All such incidents will be recorded on the Record of Restraint/Physical Intervention Form see APPENDIX 1.
 A copy of this is to be placed in the Restraint/Cause For Concern File in school.